You probably were recently asked:

 Some people just decide to just start using the one liners.

-I personally learned about the anger languages thru the detailed examples they give.
+I personally learned about the anger languages through the detailed examples they give.

 You might take something different away from it.